javascripture/sword-to-json/README.md

 `python sword_to_json.py --partials` - Creates JSON and partial JSON for sword modules, skipping modules for which the JSON already exists

 NOTE: partial JSON only shows some of the bible data and is pretty printed.
-It only exists to help you understand the structure of the JSON and is otherwise useless.
+Its sole purpose is to help you understand the structure of the JSON and is otherwise useless.

 `python sword_to_json.py --overwrite --partials` - Creates JSON and partial JSON for sword modules without skipping